Addam Yekutieli: Biography

+Art career

-Yekutieli facilitates community and long-term projects that deal with ideas of re-contextualization and dialogue through public space.
-His work revolves around cross cultural encounters, examining issues such as borders, collective memory, and the nexus between the personal and the political.
+Yekutiel creates community art that addresses re-contextualization and dialogue through public space.
+His work is a springboard for cross cultural encounters, examining issues such as borders, collective memory, and the nexus between the personal and the political.

-Yekutieli is a prominent figure in Israeli street-art culture.
-He also exhibits in galleries and museums internationally using ready-made materials, mixed media pieces, photographs, videos and text.
+Yekutieli is a leading figure in Israeli street-art culture, but also exhibits in galleries and museums.
+His work combines ready-made materials, mixed media pieces, photographs, videos and text.
 According to Complex, Yekutieli is considered one of the world's leading contemporary street artists.
 Though a visual artist, text is a prominent element in Yekutieli's work, known for its "poetry and lyricism."
 His work revolves around the human condition and around finding "unity in a fragmented world."